Thunivu: Filming

 The film was expected to begin filming on mid-March 2022, but was delayed due to extensive pre-production.
 Principal photography began on 11 April 2022 at Hyderabad, where few scenes had been shot without Ajith.
 The actor later joined the film's shoot in 22 April.
 The following month, Kapoor said in an interview that 36 days of film's shooting has been completed and the film would be wrapped entirely during July–August 2022.
 A unit from the film had shot few sequences from Mount Road in Chennai, instead of the set production in Hyderabad.
 On 10 June 2022, the film's first schedule was completed, and the team later took a schedule break as Ajith went on a family vacation to United Kingdom.
 Few sequences, without the actor had been shot, with Manju Warrier also joining.

 In July 2022, Vinoth shot few action sequences at the outskirts of Vandalur, Chennai, where a bridge sequence with a group of fighters being shot.
 In July 2022, fans leaked stills of the bank set from the film, which had resembled a "french style building".
 The second schedule began on 12 August 2022, which was intended to be shot at Pune, but was later shifted to Chennai.
-However, it was again shifted to Visakhapatnam, where the team had planned to shoot for few scenes at the Araku Valley hill station, 100 kilometres away from Visakhapatnam.
+However, it was again shifted to Visakhapatnam, Ajith also returned to the country and filmed here.
 This schedule was completed on 24 August 2022, and the team returned to Hyderabad for filming crucial sequences which was completed early September.

 The final shooting schedule was intended to take place in Bangkok on 15 September 2022, where an action sequence is intended to be shot within 21 days.
 But the shooting took place on 25 September 2022, and was wrapped by 12 October.
 On 16 October, patchwork shooting for the film progressed in Chennai, where a body double of Ajith had shot for the robbery sequence.
 Ajith later joined the shooting six days later.
 In mid-November, it was reported that the most of filming had been wrapped, except for two songs in the film, which would be completed within the end of the month.
 On 11 November 2022, the makers shot for a promotional song titled "Kasethan Kadavulada" at Gokulam Studios in Chennai, and another song "Chilla Chilla" was shot at the same set few days later.
 Principal photography wrapped up on 30 November.

 In an interview to regional media, stunt choreographer Supreme Sundar had choreographed for a 360-degree action sequence which was shot in 32 seconds.
 Sundar also said that Ajith was given the chance to perform other stunts as even a small mistake would require to reshoot from the beginning, but was very cooperative and enthusiastic to perform the sequence.
 He revealed that the first four takes did not go well, but with few minor changes, Ajith was able to perform the stunt, with the shot being perfect in the 13th take.